 The means by which a user arrived at the site: from an ad, search results, social network, or other source.

 The number of conversions as a percentage of the total number of sessions.
 In the Cross device report, conversion rate is calculated based on the number of users.

 A numerical value that is based on an attribute of a session or pageview.
 This amount can be the total or average.
 For example, pageviews are calculated as the sum of values, while session depth is the average value.

-The “non-bounce” internal event is generated in the browser when the set bounce tracking time has passed since the beginning of the session.
+The “non-bounce” service event is generated in the browser when the set bounce tracking time has passed since the beginning of the session.
 The registered event time might differ from the actual time due to discrepancies in the time on the server and on the client, or due to latency in sending the event.
-As a result, a non-bounce session might be registered that is shorter than 15 seconds (or the set duration).
+As a result, a non-bounce session might be registered that is shorter than 15 seconds (or whatever time you set).

 Loading one of a site's pages when a user navigates to it.
 Pageviews also include page refreshes, AJAX site updates, and sending data using the hit method.

-A numerical value based on the conversion attribute.
+A numerical value calculated for the goal specified in the report.
 This amount can be the total or average.
-For example, conversions are calculated as the total of all values, and conversion per user is calculated as the average value.
+For example, conversions are calculated as the total of all values, and conversions per user is calculated as the average value.

 A user action that the site owner is interested in: viewing a specific page, clicking a particular element (such as the “Proceed to Checkout” button), and so on.
-For more information about types of goals and setting them up, see the section Goals.
+For more information about types of goals and how to configure them, see Goals.